 AK SAKI Recommendations: It is recommended that DPS continue to engage in discussions around the use of tele-medicine to improve timely access to medical care post assault as well as evidence collection.
 Many communities have access to paraprofessional medical staff such as health aides.
-More fully utilizing local resources in conjunction with tele-medicine technology could provide better service to survivors in some cases that are impacted by weather, time of reporting, and survivor reluctance to travel outside their home community.
-It is also recommended that DPS resurrect conversations with Division of Public Health about increasing the use of public health nurses to conduct SART exams to reduce the reliance on private industry that can inconsistently maintain programs and fill
+More fully utilizing local resources in conjunction with tele-medicine technology could provide better service to victim-survivors in some cases that are impacted by weather, time of reporting, and victim-survivor reluctance to travel outside their home community.
+It is also recommended that DPS resurrect conversations with Division of Public Health about increasing the use of public health nurses to conduct SART exams to reduce the reliance on private industry that can inconsistently maintain programs and fill the needs.
+This can be in conjunction with current efforts to continue to build the availability of trained forensic medical providers.

-- the needs.
-This can be in conjunction with current efforts to continue to build the availability of trained forensic medical providers. - 3.
-NIJ Recommendation: Guided by the survivor history, sexual assault samples should be collected from any survivor seeking care as soon as possible and up to five (5) days or longer post-assault.
+7. NIJ Recommendation: Guided by the survivor history, sexual assault samples should be collected from any survivor seeking care as soon as possible and up to five (5) days or longer post-assault.
 Regardless of the time frame, reimbursement should be provided for the medical-forensic exam.

 Current Practices: As of September 2018, DPS recommended new guidelines calling for collection up to 7 days post-assault, in certain circumstances.
 DPS agrees that reimbursement should be provided for all authorized medical-forensic exams conducted.
 Currently, the responsibility for the cost for the forensic portions of the exams fall to the law enforcement agency of jurisdiction.
-To help alleviate some of this financial burden, DPS created a small funding stream to reimburse local law enforcement for the exams, however, requests exceed available funds each year.
-Survivors are responsible for the medical portions of their exam including injuries sustained as a result of the assault as well as prophylactic medication.
+To help alleviate some of this financial burden, DPS created a funding stream to reimburse local law enforcement for the exams.
+Victim-survivors are responsible for the medical portions of their exam including injuries sustained as a result of the assault as well as prophylactic medication.

-AK SAKI Recommendations: It is recommended that DPS reengage in discussions with Violent Crimes Compensation Board (VCCB) about how best to consistently ensure statewide cost coverage.
-It is both a state and federal requirement under VAWA to ensure forensic costs are not passed on to survivors, however it does not feel reasonable to survivors to be saddled with other medical costs related to an assault.
+AK SAKI Recommendations: It is both a state and federal requirement under VAWA to ensure forensic costs are not passed on to victim-survivors, however it does not feel reasonable for victim-survivors to be saddled with other medical costs related to an assault.
 This financial burden may be a barrier to reporting.
-Additionally, creating a direct mechanism for hospitals to recover the full costs of the exam may encourage more providers to perform the exams.
+It is recommended that DPS reengage in discussions with Violent Crimes Compensation Board (VCCB) about how best to consistently ensure statewide cost coverage.
 More review and discussion are needed to develop further recommendations for future consideration.

-4. NIJ Recommendation: Examiners should concentrate the collection of evidentiary samples by using no more than two swabs per collection area so as not to dilute the biological sample.
+8. NIJ Recommendation: Examiners should concentrate the collection of evidentiary samples by using no more than two swabs per collection area so as not to dilute the biological sample.

 Current Practices: These changes were implemented with the 2013 kit redesign.
 The SCDL trained nearly 400 professionals on this new technique in 16 regionally held courses when the change was implemented.
 The SCDL additionally trains between 80-100 professionals each year during biannual Sexual Assault Response Team courses on proper collection of biological samples.
-All forensic training for medical providers has been updated to include this technique.
+All forensic training for medical providers have been updated to include this technique.